Keyboard shortcuts

 ▼

 The lexer normalises whitespace, line continuations, sentinel comments, and language specific keywords before the parser consumes the token stream.
-The parser modules mirror the OpenMP structure: directives, clauses, helper enumerations, and validation passes.
-Rust callers typically work with the IR structures directly, while C and C++ consumers receive stable C structs exposed through the FFI layer.
+The parser modules mirror the OpenMP/OpenACC structure: directives, clauses, helper enumerations, semantic conversion, and validation passes.
+Rust callers can work with the typed enum AST/IR structures, while C and C++ consumers receive stable C structs exposed through the FFI layer.

 Unsafe code boundaries

-The vast majority of the project uses safe Rust.
-The only unsafe blocks live inside src/c_api.rs where pointers cross the FFI boundary.
+The parser, AST, IR, lexer, and debugger modules forbid unsafe Rust.
+The only unsafe blocks live in the FFI modules (src/c_api.rs and src/c_api/openacc.rs) where pointers cross the C boundary.
 Each function performs explicit null checks and documents its expectations.
 When modifying or adding FFI functions, keep the following rules in mind:

 • Convert raw pointers to Rust types as late as possible and convert back only when returning values to the caller.